LucaSpanedda/Digital_Filters_in_Faust/README.md

 ---

-So ```x - x'``` is the first derivate of the signal.

-Through delay lines,
-we can create a Dirac impulse, which represents our minimum DSP unit, namely the single sample by putting a number 1 and subtracting the same value from it but doing it at a delayed sample.
+Now, another element that we can introduce through the filter syntax is the Dirac impulse, which represents our minimum DSP unit, namely the single sample by putting a number 1 and subtracting the same value from it but doing it at a delayed sample.